gabrielsimoes/notes/talks/object-relational-impedance-mismatch.md

   language.

   We still might have some problems due to mutable data.
 One way were this problem wouldn't exist is when we have an append-only architecture, but check below for other ideas.

+- **Using both**: If you try this, you'll be unable to use both worlds efficiently.
+You'll most probably not be using the greatest features of OO programming, or the greatest features of RDBMSs.

 Stuart Halloway below describes a nice approach he uses in [Datomic](https://www.datomic.com/).
 In my view, his approach fits FP, but not OOP, even though he says otherwise.

 ## Solving according to Stuart Halloway (one of Datomic creators)
-- A nice table from a Stuart Halloway's talk [^3]:
+- A nice table from Stuart Halloway's talk [^3]:

   |                   | OO                      | RDBMS         | We Want    |
   |-------------------|-------------------------|---------------|------------|